Port of Cape Town

-The Port of Cape Town is the port of the city of Cape Town, South Africa.
-It is situated in Table Bay.
+The Port of Cape Town is a seaport situated next to the central business district of Cape Town, South Africa.
+The port, which lies within Table Bay, is managed by the Transnet National Ports Authority, a subsidiary of state-owned enterprise Transnet.
+It is one of 8 ports in South Africa, and among its busiest, facilitating tourist and container ships.
+The port is also the largest in the Western Cape province.

-Because of its position along one of the world's busiest trade routes it is one of the busiest ports in South Africa, handling the largest amount of fresh fruit and second only to Durban as a container port.
-The port also has significant repair and maintenance facilities that are used by several large fishing fleets and parts of the West African oil industry.
-Because of the many tourist attractions offered by Cape Town and its surrounding region, many cruise ships also berth in the port.
+Much of the port's land operations are situated in the Foreshore area, formed from reclaimed land when the port was rebuilt.
+The reclamation expanded Cape Town CBD's area significantly.
+It sits next to the V&A Waterfront, which has docking for private yachts in its marina, docking for tour boats near the mall, a dry dock, and cruise ship docking facilities for ships under a certain size.

+The Port of Cape Town has a land area of 253 hectares, and a water area of 9,163 hectares, for a combined area of 9,416 hectares.
+It comprises Container, Multi-Purpose and Fresh Produce terminals, the Cape Town Cruise Terminal, 15 berths (with the longest being 1,368 meters), and the ability to handle around 90 commodities on its port list.

 History

 The history of the port follows that of Cape Town, which traces its roots back to 6 April 1652 when Jan van Riebeeck of the Dutch East India Company (VOC) established a revictualing station there.
 Earlier explorers had called it Table Bay from the late 15th century onwards.

 The first harbour construction was a jetty built in 1654 by Jan van Riebeeck.
 Ships all anchored in the bay, and goods were transferred to and from the shore by smaller vessels.
 Table Bay is notorious for violent winter storms, when the wind blows on to a lee shore.

 Massive shipping losses were sustained by the Dutch Vereenigde Oostindische Compagnie (VOC), to the extent that eventually Table Bay was closed during the winter months, and ships were ordered to use Simon's Bay (part of False Bay, where Simon's Town is now) in winter.

 A vicious storm in 1858, long after the demise of the VOC, saw 30 ships blown ashore and wrecked, with huge loss of life.
 Lloyd's of London declined all further insurance on ships in Table Bay in winter, resulting in the British Colonial Government starting the construction, in 1860, of the first breakwater.
 This developed into the Victoria and Alfred Basin, the first safe harbour.
 There has been extensive expansion since then.